Run fastp on the raw fastq files

 Principal components analysis is an unsupervised method for reducing the dimensionality of a dataset while maintaining its fundamental structure.
 PCA biplots can be used to examine sample groupings following PCA.
 These biplots can reveal overall patterns of expression as well as potential problematic samples prior to downstream analysis.
 For simple analyses we expect to see the ‘main’ effect primarily along the first component.

 I like to use the PCAtools package for quickly computing and plotting principal components.
-For more complicated experiments I have also found UMAP (see coriell::UMAP()
+For more complicated experiments I have also found UMAP (see coriell::UMAP()) to be useful for dimensionality reduction (although using UMAP is not without its problems for biologists).

 library(PCAtools)